Increase Melatonin Naturally: Tips for Improving Your Sleep

 Sleep Cooler at Night

-The key to getting deep sleep -- and boosting your body’s level of natural melatonin -- is to keep your sleep environment cool.
-The optimal temperature for sleep is said to be somewhere between 60-67?.
+They say it takes two weeks to embrace a new habit, but here's a routine you can accomplish even sooner: just sleep cooler.
+The key to getting deep sleep -- and boosting your body's level of natural melatonin -- is to keep your sleep environment cool.
+The optimal temperature for sleep is said to be somewhere between 60F and 68F.

-A strict bedtime is a great start but you really need to adjust your sleep temperature in conjunction with other tips I share to increase your sleep quality!
+The temperature of your bedroom plays a big role in how well you'll be able to sleep.
+A strict bedtime is a great start but you really need to adjust your sleep temperature in conjunction with all the other tips shared to increase your sleep quality!

-Create a Day-and-Night Routine
+Create a Day-and-Night Routine for a Healthy Circadian Rhythm

 Know when to lighten up and when to “go dark.”
 It's best to get as much exposure to bright light as possible during the day -- in the evening, it's the other way around, so keep your sleep environment as dark as possible.